E komo mai (=“welcome”)

 Labyrinths have long been used as meditation and prayer tools.
-As you walk the path, take care to bring your attention to the act of walking itself, allowing the deliberate act of walking to bring your breathing into alignment with your steps.
+As you walk the path, bring your attention to the act of walking itself, allowing the deliberate act of walking to bring your breathing into alignment with your steps.
 Chat or other distractions may try to interfere with the walk.
 Acknowledge their existence without judgment and simply return your focus to the act of walking and breathing.

 As you walk the labyrinth and your mind begins to quiet, feel your body begin to relax, bringing a calming effect on your entire being.
 Walking the labyrinth can release stress, tension, anger, frustration, pain, and hurt.
 Feel yourself open to beauty, wonder, awe, and a reverence for life.
 The labyrinth provides a safe space for self-reflection, a place to simply “be.”

 The ‘Awapuhi Labyrinth was built in 1999 by Christie Wolf with help from her husband, John.
 This eleven-circuit pattern is a double-sized replica of the 13th century design inlaid into the floor of the Chartres Cathedral in France.
-The path that winds through ‘Awapuhi Labyrinth’s 90-foot diameter covers four tenths of a mile one way.
+The path that winds through ‘Awapuhi Labyrinth’s 90-foot diameter covers four-tenths of a mile one way.
 So, if you follow the path all the way in and all the way out again, then add the distance you have walked from the road and back, you find you have traveled approximately one mile.

 Some suggested symbolism found in the Chartres pattern includes the following.

 The center area, or rosette, is a six-petaled rose said to represent the six kingdoms of existence: mineral, vegetable, animal, human, angelic, and divine.
-Look for ceramic hearts in the petals of the rosette that name these.
+Look for six ceramic hearts in the six petals of the rosette that name these.

 These are the areas that separate the 180-degree turns in the path, the only part of the labyrinth where you don’t step.
 A labrys is a symmetric double-headed ritual axe and one of the holiest Cretan religious symbols.
 It is commonly associated with feminine qualities, causes, and divinities.

-In addition to the abundant flora and fauna, you will notice the ‘Awapuhi Labyrinth —especially throughout the labryses— is populated with shells, tiles, figures, trinkets, chimes, and more that have all been lovingly gifted to the site by labyrinth walkers starting back in 1999.
+In addition to the abundant flora and fauna, you notice the ‘Awapuhi Labyrinth —especially throughout the labryses— is populated with shells, tiles, figures, trinkets, chimes, and more that have all been lovingly gifted to the site by labyrinth walkers starting back in 1999.
 Each object was left by someone who found special meaning in the act of placing it.
 Many people return years later to delight in finding an old friend.
 Feel free to leave a gift of your own.
 And, when you return, be prepared to find it has disappeared in your absence.
 Gifting to the labyrinth is an exercise in pure giving, detachment, and a way to practice letting go of expectation.